analogdevicesinc/1-Wire_SDK_Examples/.NET/ds2413_read_write/README.md

 The button labeled “PIO Read” on the GUI (see Figure 5) simply performs a PIO Access Read command sequence and reads the states of both switches, including latch states and pin states, and updates the GUI to show what these are (i.e., the GUI toggle switches, and the GUI radio boxes).

 ### Other GUI Functions
 1. The Status Bar.
-This is at the very bottom of the main Window and shall either display “No Adapter Found” or the adapter and port, such as “{DS9490} USB1” connected as shown in Figure 4.
+This is at the very bottom of the main Window and shall either display “No Adapter Found” or the adapter and port, such as “{DS9490} USB1” connected as shown in Figure 6.
 2. Main Menu.
-See Figure 4.
+See Figure 6.
 This is located at the top of the main window and consists of “File” and “About” menu items.
 When clicking File, it will present a sub menu item called “Exit”.
-This shall cause the program to exit.
-Clicking About will cause the “About Screen” to appear as shown in Figure 3.
+This causes the program to exit.
+Clicking "About" causes the “About Screen” to appear as shown in Figure 5.